Poets C, Zimmermann L, Hellström-Westas L, Buonocore G, Hallman M, Lista G, van Kaam A, Kramer B

 Statement of standard

-Bronchopulmonary Dysplasia (BPD) is prevented using evidence-based strategies including avoiding mechanical ventilation, minimally invasive administration of exogenous surfactant, volume targeted ventilation and early caffeine, and administration of systemic steroids in infants still requiring ventilation during their second postnatal week.
+Bronchopulmonary Dysplasia (BPD) is best prevented using evidence-based strategies, including continuous distending pressure or non-invasive ventilation to maintain patency of airways and avoiding invasive mechanical ventilation and intermittent hypoxemia when possible, minimally invasive early administration of exogenous surfactant, aiming at volume targeted ventilation and early caffeine, administration of systemic steroids in infants still requiring mechanical ventilation during their 2nd postnatal week, and supporting parental involvement in preterm infant care starting shortly after birth.

 Rationale

-Bronchopulmonary Dysplasia BPD results from the effects of non-physiologic stimuli (e.g. inflammation, ventilator induced lung injury, high supplemental oxygen levels) in an infant with underdeveloped lungs and defence mechanisms (e.g. anti-oxidant capacity).
+Bronchopulmonary Dysplasia (BPD) results from the effects of non-physiologic stimuli (e.g. inflammation, ventilator induced lung injury, high supplemental oxygen levels) in an infant with underdeveloped lungs and defence mechanisms (e.g. anti-oxidant capacity).
 (1) Interventions that reduce inflammation (e.g. steroids) or any of these non-physiologic stimuli (e.g. mechanical ventilation) are likely to reduce BPD rates.
-Some of these interventions may additionally promote the survival of the target group; none decreases the chances of survival.
-(2)
+Improving patient comfort through the early involvement of parents and/or family-centred care is also associated with a reduction in BPD rates.
+(2–4) Some of these interventions may additionally promote the survival of the target group; none decreases the chances of survival.
+(5)

 Benefits